paypal/PayPal-iOS-SDK/README.md

 *This documentation is available in Japanese: [日本語のドキュメント](docs/ja/README.md).*

 >### Note
+> There are 2 static libraries that you should link when building your application. `libPayPalMobile.a` and `libCardIO.a` are both required.
+You *must* unzip `CardIO\libCardIO.a.zip` to get `libCardIO.a`.
+>
 > The current version of the PayPal iOS SDK was built using Xcode 7.0+.
+>
+> If you are still using Xcode 6.4, you may experience link errors (duplicate symbols).
+If you can't upgrade from Xcode 6.4, please use version **2.11.x** of this SDK.
 >
 > If you are still using Xcode 6.2, you may experience link errors (duplicate symbols).
 If you can't upgrade from Xcode 6.2, please use version **2.10.2** of this SDK.